pascual-tejero/CDSS-Det/README.md

 ## Configs
-Config files are under config/aaai, adjust the dataset path according to your storage and other parameters as you needed.
+Config files are located under `config/aaai`.
+Adjust the dataset path and other parameters as needed for your setup.

 ## Datasets
 Our preprocessed datasets can be downloaded from [here](https://pan.baidu.com/s/1OlRY_z7R4z2MbcMadYiEXQ).